 It’s a familiar story: A newly disclosed software flaw could allow a remote hacker to follow a user’s online activity, activate the in-built microphone, and take pictures using the front-facing camera on the device.
-The problem is in this case the device is a kid’s toy from LeapFrog.
+The problem is in this case the device is a kid’s toy.

 In a blog, security researcher Mike McCarthy said the LeapPad Ultra comes bundled out of the box with a vulnerable version of Flash Player.
 The device is basically a mobile device browser designed to serve game and video content via a hard-coded remote web server.
 Unfortunately, the browser is vulnerable to attack.